LM TLN - 22 SQ

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the aspect of protecting young children.
+Additionally, miniscule components of these magnets have the potential to complicate diagnosis after entering the body.

 Neodymium magnets can demagnetize at high temperatures.